devpro/helm-charts/charts/devpro-salesportal/README.md

 helm repo add devpro https://devpro.github.io/helm-charts
 ```

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo sales-portal` to see the charts.

 To install the chart:

 ```bash
 helm upgrade --install sales-portal devpro/sales-portal --create-namespace --namespace sales-portal